gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A user can see a list of the users they follow and edit those users
    - list of users
       - filter search enabled
-      - has profile icon, name, tappable to profile
+      - has profile icon, name, tappable to profile (view 7.7)
       - following btn (toggles state)
       - if filter search comes up empty
          - custom empty text